danmaq/Feasible.MCMS/README.md

 # Feasible.MCMS

-Prototype for web of Feasible EA.
+[OBSOLETE] Prototype for web of Feasible EA.